breezeight/nicola_blog/_guides/javascript.markdown

 - The prototype property is one of the most confusingly-named parts of JavaScript — you might think that this points to the prototype object of the current object, but it doesn't (that's an internal object that can be accessed by `__proto__`, remember?). prototype instead is a property containing an object on which you define members that you want to be inherited.
 - Ref: https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Object_prototypes

+### Approximate private variables with closures and Prototype

 ### Example and problems with prototype and references

 Ref: https://medium.com/better-programming/prototypes-in-javascript-5bba2990e04b